Charles Wreford-Brown

 Charles Wreford-Brown (9 October 1866 – 26 November 1951) was an English sportsman.
 He captained the England national football team and was a county cricketer during the Victorian age, and later acted as a sports legislator during the 20th century.
 Wreford-Brown is usually credited with inventing the term soccer as an abbreviation for association football.

 Upbringing and amateur status

 Wreford-Brown was born in Bristol went to Charterhouse School before studying at Oriel College, Oxford.
 Given his privileged economic status at the time of the rise in the popularity of football, Wreford-Brown was one of a select few who were able to play sports for no monetary gain whatsoever.

-The educated belief in the purity of a noble athletic spirit untainted by the corrupting influence of money was embodied within the rise of the Corinthian football club who Wreford-Brown played for in the 1890s.
+The educated belief in the purity of a noble athletic spirit untainted by the corrupting influence of money was embodied within the rise of the Corinthian football club that Wreford-Brown played for in the 1890s.
 Indeed, in 1906 Wreford-Brown was one of the leading figures in the movement to create the Amateur Football Alliance in London in order to keep the amateur game separate from the Football Association, an organisation that the amateur clubs found to be increasingly driven by the financial gain of the professional clubs.